 New York State law is very specific states very specific as to how to make a valid will.
 If those rules are not followed, your will may be subject to a will contest.
 If someone with an interest in your estate believes that their rights were denied and there is something wrong with the will, they may contest the validity of your will.
+In such situatins is is important to take help from a qualified will contest lawyers.

 A common example of when a will contest occurs is where an individual had an inheritance in a previous will, a new will excludes them and they believe their rights were denied.
 In this example, the individual who was excluded from the will may challenge on several grounds: